 Let the landscape and atmosphere of the magical south west of Scotland work its spell on you.
 The region is the perfect tonic for modern life and the perfect setting for a great holiday adventure.
 Ascend the rolling hills of Langholm.
 Stand above the sea cliffs at the Mull of Galloway.
 Feel the sand between your toes on Colvend beach known as the 'Scottish Secret Coast’.
 Watch the sunset over the silver expanse of the Solway Firth.
-Stroll through the rugged grandeur of the Galloway Forest Park.
+Stroll through the rugged grandeur of the Galloway Forest Park (the UK's first Dark Sky Park).
+This area of Scotland was voted 'Holiday Destination of the Year 2015/16' by Countryfile Magazine.

 There’s more on offer than just the fantastic scenery.
 Dumfries and Galloway is steeped in history.
 Whithorn is the birthplace of Scottish Christianity, a church being founded here by St Ninian at the end of the Roman period.
 Castles, fortified towers, ancient standing stones and ruined abbeys still stand proud.
 Threave Castle, the former stronghold of the Black Douglases, is situated on a river island accessible by ferry.
 Visit Drumlanrig Castle, the home of the Duke of Buccleuch with its renowned art collection and extensive Victorian gardens.
 Hear the medieval romances associated with the impossibly named Sweetheart Abbey and visit moated triangular Caerlaverock Castle which best represents what a medieval fortress should be – substantial and formidable.